coallaoh/WhitenBlackBox/README.md

 ## Environment

 We only support python 2 for this project.
 Conda environment with [pytorch](http://pytorch.org/) (with cuda 8.0) has been used.
+Tested on pytorch version 0.4.1.

 ## Installation